Farrukhnagar: Post independence

 Farrukhnagar became a municipality in 1967.
-Efforts to revive the salt mining by the government failed, after a massive flood in the 1970s watered down the saline level in the wells.
+Efforts to revive the salt mining by the government failed, after a massive flood in 1978 brought down the saline level in the wells.

 The area saw steep rise in land prices starting from the 1990s onwards due to rapid urbanisation and industrialisation in the Gurgaon district, as a result small section large landowners amassed great wealth in short period, which also encouraged public splurging.
+For example, an acre of farm land in Farrukhnagar fetched nearly 1 crore rupees (about $250,000) in Dec 2007.
 In 2007, the town made news in the global media, when a local jat farmer hired a private helicopter to ferry his son to his wedding, barely 20 km away.
 In the recent years, heritage structures in the town have attracted interest from various organisations including ASI and INTACH, which is proposing a "heritage walk" around town, and also plans to develop it as a heritage village.